Update: This project reached substantial completion on Sept. 16, 2019, when staff occupied the structure.

-The Commission is constructing a new office building in Lower Makefield, PA. that will replace the agency’s outdated and dysfunctional administration building in Morrisville, PA. and allow for improved consolidation of the agency’s executive and administrative staff at a single location.
+The Commission constructed this new office building in Lower Makefield, PA. to replace the agency’s outdated and dysfunctional administration building in Morrisville, PA. and allow for improved consolidation of the agency’s executive and administrative staffs at a single location.

-The new 35,000-square-foot, two-story headquarters will include office spaces for the agency’s professional staff, meeting rooms, a lobby/reception area, work stations, break rooms, support spaces, and outdoor eating and gathering spaces.
+The new 35,000-square-foot, two-story headquarters includes office spaces for the agency’s professional staff, meeting rooms, a lobby/reception area, work stations, break rooms, support spaces, and outdoor eating and gathering spaces.

-The envisioned office building is being constructed on a portion of a 10-acre parcel the agency purchased from Lower Makefield Township, PA. in 2016.
-The property is easily accessible via the I-295/Taylorsville Road interchange (exit 51) and is close to the Commission’s Scudder Falls Bridge, which is undergoing replacement under a comprehensive 4-1/2-year-long construction project.
-(The office building project is a separate undertaking, not part of the much broader toll bridge project.)
+The envisioned office building was constructed on a portion of a 10-acre parcel the agency purchased from Lower Makefield Township, PA. in 2016.
+The property is easily accessible via the I-295/Taylorsville Road interchange (exit 51) and is close to the Commission’s new Scudder Falls Toll Bridge, the first span of which was completed and opened to traffic late on July 9, 2019.
+(The office building project is a separate undertaking, not part of the much broader and longer-duration toll bridge project.)

-The project will allow for consolidation of administrative staff currently housed at several locations – primarily Morrisville and New Hope, PA.
-The Commission’s information technology resources also will be consolidated at the new building.
+The project has enabled the consolidation of administrative staff currently housed at several locations – primarily Morrisville and New Hope, PA.
+The Commission’s information technology resources also are now consolidated at the new building.

-Another project task involves restorations/renovations to a nearby structure constructed in 1799 that the Commission purchased from private owners in preparation for the Scudder Falls Bridge Replacement Project.
-This work will create restrooms for recreationists who use the nearby Delaware Canal towpath.
+Another project task involved the repurposing of a nearby structure constructed in 1799 that the Commission purchased from private owners in preparation for the Scudder Falls Bridge Replacement Project.
+This work will provide restrooms for recreationists who use the nearby Delaware Canal towpath.

-The project’s specific work tasks are as follows:
+The project’s specific work tasks were as follows:

 1799 Building (former stone resident constructed in 1799)